Counting Defiers: A Design-Based Model of an Experiment Can Reveal Evidence Beyond the Average Effect: Contributions to the Literature

-We also offer substantive insights in actual empirical applications.
+We also offer substantive insights in real empirical applications.
 In one, a payment intervention to induce pregnant women to quit smoking, we find no defiers.
-In another, a nudge intervention to get more people to hypothetically donate their organs, we find both compilers and the upper Fr\'{e}chet bounds on defiers.
-In both cases, the weak evidence that we find can motivate stronger assumptions that researchers can use to learn more.
+In another, a nudge intervention to get more people to hypothetically donate their organs, we find both compliers and the upper Fr\'{e}chet bounds on defiers.
+In both applications, the weak evidence that we find can motivate stronger assumptions that researchers can use to learn more.